PortsMaster/PortMaster-New/ports/brotato/README.md

 Thanks to [Blobfish Games](https://store.steampowered.com/app/1942280/Brotato/?curator_clanid=44280697) for making this wonderful roguelite

-Brotato wont run good on anything lower than a rk3588
+The DLC isnt supported because it requires to patch out steam and that would make it easy to pirate the dlc Brotato wont run good on anything lower than a rk3588

 ## Controls